All You Need to Know About Joint Custody Child Support

 Am I able to modify the amount I pay if something changes?

 If your financial circumstances change, such as a job change or change in employment status, you may request a modification in the amount of child support you pay.
-Once you request a change, in South Carolina, you need to show a substantial change in order to modify the amount.
+Once you request a change, in South Carolina, you need to show a substantial change to modify the amount.

 Can I challenge the child support amount decided?